HSorgYves/openhab-addons/bundles/org.openhab.binding.connectedcar/README.md

 ### Remote Actions

 The binding supports remote actions depending on available services.
-Make sure you issues only once action at a time, you could use the `lastActionPending` (ON=action pending) and `lastActionResult` channels to synchronize.
+Make sure you issue only once action at a time, you could use the `lastActionPending` (ON=action pending) and `lastActionResult` channels to synchronize.

 The result codes are not consistent across the different services: